rinadelph/Agent-MCP/README.md

 - View task status and dependencies
 - Observe agent relationships and coordination
 - Track file operations and context sharing

+**Note on Agent Creation:** Currently, the most reliable way to create and manage agents is through the admin agent in your development environment.
+You can instruct the admin agent to launch new agents and assign tasks to them rather than using the dashboard interface.

+### Alternative Development Approach

+For complex projects, consider using multiple Claude Code or Cursor instances to manage different agents working on the same codebase.
+This allows you to maintain separate conversations with each agent while they collaborate through the MCP system.

 ## Token System and Resource Management